 Color blindness is a type of disorder that is more common in males than females.
 Red-green color blindness is the most common type of color blindness.
 This disorder is inherited and occurs when the cone cells have altered pigments.
 The altered cones and pigments have a difficult time detecting red and green light, which means the brain cannot tell the difference between these two colors.

 Astigmatism is a type of disorder that's characterized by blurred vision and is an inherited disorder.
 This causes parts of the eye to be misshapen, generally the lens or the cornea, affecting the eye's ability to properly focus light, causing blurred vision.

 Myopia, also known as nearsightedness, is a disorder that occurs when distant objects appear blurred.
 This happens because the eyeball is wider than it is tall, and images focus in front of the retina, rather than on it.

-Hyperopia, is the opposite, rather than distant objects appearing blurred, near objects will appear blurred.
-This happens because the eyeball is taller than it is wide, so images will focus behind the retina rather than on it.
-Most people who wear glasses for whatever reason, generally do so because of one of these disorders.
+Hyperopia, is the opposite of myopia; rather than distant objects appearing blurred, near objects will appear blurred.
+This happens because the eyeball is taller than it is wide so that images will focus behind the retina rather than on it.
+Most people who wear glasses for whatever reason, generally do so because of either myopia or hyperopia.